MICA-MNI/micaopen/temporal_gradients/README.rst

 Next, you can download the required data by running :matlab:`temporal_gradients.download_data`.
 The plots for, for example figure 1, can be produced by running :matlab:`temporal_gradients.master_figure1`.
 The resulting figures will be stored in the directory micaopen/temporal_gradients/+temporal_gradients/figures/figure1.

+Note that the sizes of some graphics objects in the figures depend on screen resolution (and others don't), so generated figures may look slightly different from those in the manuscript.

 Data
 ===============